 Listed on this page are links to download and purchase software and hardware for personal usage.

-This form allows you to submit an online request to purchase software using TAF funds.
+This form allows you to submit an online request to purchase software using University funds.
 All requests are reviewed for appropriateness by the ITC.

 Minimum System Requirements